Custom Search

 Q: What is the cheapest way to reach Mongolia?

-and Moscow.
-Remember, these are the cheapest routes but not necessarily the most comfortable and
+Beijing and Moscow.
+Remember, these are the cheapest routes but not necessarily the most

 From Beijing to Ulaanbaatar City